 1b.
 Level of Interaction on Corporate Blogs

 All blogs were examined to determine the level of interactivity the blog allowed.
-This was done by looking at the blog to see if comments were accepted, if RSS feeds or email subscriptions were available and checking the date of the last post to determine how current it was.
-In 2015, 73% (vs. 78% in 2014) of the active corporate blogs allowed readers to make comments on their posts, down 11% from last year.
+This was done by looking to see if comments were accepted and replies were posted.
+In 2018, 106 (40%) of active corporate blogs allowed readers to make comments on their posts, down 11% from last year.
 It is possible that the use of storytelling as posts is more emotional but less interactive.

 The range of topics of these blog posts varies among corporations.
 Posts usually revolve around new and updated company products or services, news reports regarding the corporation or its products/services and reports on the industry at large.
 Those making use of this tool appear to be attempting engagement with their audience.
 Many of the blogs which allow comments have little to no interaction on the comment threads and some companies are doing away with the comment feature on their blogs.

 1c.
 Corporate Blogs by Rank

 Since the first study in 2008, it has been documented that rank influences adoption of blogging in the F500.
 Those corporations ranked in the top 200 have consistently out blogged those in the bottom 200.
-Forty-four percent of 2015 F500 blogs belong to the top 200 companies used blogs, 19% of the 100 companies in the middle used blogs, and 22% of the bottom 200 companies did as well.
+In the year 2018, 59% of the top 200 companies used blogs, 19% of the 100 companies in the middle used blogs, and 22% of the bottom 200 companies did as well.
 Perhaps the top companies are effectively demonstrating a strong consumer or B2B engagement attitude that impacts their bottom line.

 1d.
 Corporate Blogs by Industry